-- 8) Depository Accounts with Qualified Public Depositories Banks organized under the laws of this state and/or in national banks organized under the laws of the United States and doing business and situated in this state, provided that any such deposits are secured by the Florida Security for Public Deposits Act, Chapter 280, Florida Statutes. - 9) Non-Negotiable Certificate of Deposit and Savings Accounts Non-negotiable interest bearing time certificates of deposit, or savings accounts in banks organized under the laws of this state or in national banks organized under the laws of the United States and doing business in this state, provided that any such deposits are secured by the Florida Security for Public Deposits Act, Chapter 280, Florida Statutes. - 10) Commercial Paper U.S. dollar denominated commercial paper issued or guaranteed by a domestic or foreign corporation, company, financial institution, trust or other entity, including both unsecured debt and asset-backed programs. - 11) Bankers' Acceptances Bankers' acceptances issued, drawn on, or guaranteed by a U.S. bank or U.S. branch of a foreign bank. - 12) Repurchase Agreements Repurchase agreements (Repo or RP) that meet the following requirements: - a.
+- 8) Depository Accounts with Qualified Public Depositories - Banks organized under the laws of this state and/or in national banks organized under the laws of the United States and doing business and situated in this state, provided that any such deposits are secured by the Florida Security for Public Deposits Act, Chapter 280, Florida Statutes. - 9) Non-Negotiable Certificate of Deposit and Savings Accounts Non-negotiable interest bearing time certificates of deposit, or savings accounts in banks organized under the laws of this state or in national banks organized under the laws of the United States and doing business in this state, provided that any such deposits are secured by the Florida Security for Public Deposits Act, Chapter 280, Florida Statutes. - Commercial Paper U.S. dollar denominated commercial paper issued or guaranteed by a domestic or foreign corporation, company, financial institution, trust or other entity, including both unsecured debt and asset-backed programs. - 11) Bankers' Acceptances - Bankers' acceptances issued, drawn on, or guaranteed by a U.S. bank or U.S. branch of a foreign bank. - 12) Repurchase Agreements Repurchase agreements (Repo or RP) that meet the following requirements: - a.
 Must be governed by a written SIFMA Master Repurchase Agreement which specifies securities eligible for purchase and resale, and which provides the unconditional right to liquidate the underlying securities should the Counterparty default or fail to provide full timely repayment. - b.
 Counterparty must be a Federal Reserve Bank, a Primary Dealer as designated by the Federal Reserve Bank of New York, or a nationally chartered commercial bank. - c.
 Securities underlying repurchase agreements must be delivered to a third party custodian under a written custodial agreement and may be of deliverable or tri-party form.
 Securities must be held in CFX's custodial account or in a separate account in the name of CFX. - d.
 Acceptable underlying securities include only securities that are direct obligations of, or that are fully guaranteed by, the United States or any agency of the United States, or U.S. Agency-backed mortgage related securities. - e.
 Underlying securities must have an aggregate current market value of at least 102% (or 100% if the counterparty is a Federal Reserve Bank) of the purchase price plus current accrued price differential at the close of each business day. - f.
-Final term of the agreement must be 1 year or less. - 13) Money Market Funds Shares in open-end and no-load money market mutual funds, provided such funds are registered under the Investment Company Act of 1940 and operate in accordance with Rule 2a-7. - A thorough investigation of any money market fund is required prior to investing, and on an annual basis.
+Final term of the agreement must be 1 year or less. - 13) Money Market Funds Shares in open-end and no-load money market mutual funds, provided such funds are registered under the Investment Company Act of 1940 and operate in accordance with Rule 2a-7.

+A thorough investigation of any money market fund is required prior to investing, and on an annual basis.
 Attachment B is a questionnaire that contains a list of questions, to be answered prior to investing, that cover the major aspects of any investment pool/fund.
-A current prospectus must be obtained. - 14) Fixed-Income Mutual Funds Shares in open-end and no-load fixed-income mutual funds whose underlying investments would be permitted for purchase under this policy and all its restrictions. - 15) Local Government Investment Pools State, local government or privately-sponsored investment pools that are authorized pursuant to state law. - A thorough investigation of any intergovernmental investment pool is required prior to investing, and on an annual basis.
-Attachment B is a questionnaire that contains a list of questions, to be answered prior to investing, that cover the major aspects of any investment pool/fund.
 A current prospectus must be obtained.

-16) The Florida Local Government Surplus Funds Trust Funds ("Florida Prime") A thorough investigation of the Florida Prime is required prior to investing, and on an annual basis.
-Attachment B is a questionnaire that contains a list of questions, to be answered prior to investing, that cover the major aspects of any investment pool/fund.
-A current prospectus or portfolio report must be obtained.